ABOUT THE INDIANAPOLIS HIKING CLUB

 - 2015 Fifty members and guests attend a weeklong trip to Rocky Mountain National Park

-- 2017 We followed up last year's state park hikes, by hiking in 10 IN State Recreation Areas
+- 2017 Club followed up last year's state park hikes, by hiking in 10 IN State Recreation Areas

 - 2018 Glee Crowder breaks Tom Patterson's all time distance record.
 In 2021 she became the first member to reach 50,000 miles